boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 permalink: /install/
 title: "Installation"
 ---
+<span>**<span style="color: red">\[update needed\]</span>**</span>

-To install SIRIUS, you only have to extract the archive you have downloaded to an arbitrary directory where you have write permissions.
+In principle, you just have to extract the archive you have downloaded to an arbitrary directory where you have write permissions to install SIRIUS.
+The Java (JRE) needed to run SIRIUS is already included.

-To run SIRIUS, you need to have a **Java Runtime Environment (JRE) version 11 or higher** installed. **If you run a 64-bit operating system, you also have to install a 64-bit Java runtime environment!**
+For Windows/MacOS we also provide installer packages (msi/pkg) which should be preferred but might require admin permissions.
+Since we do not pay Microsoft/Apple for certification you might have to confirm that you want to trust software from an unknown source on Windows/MacOS.
+On MacOS the option to confirm the execution of the installer (pkg) might be hidden under `"System Settings" -> "Security & Privacy"`.

 If you have trouble installing SIRIUS, please let us [know](mailto:sirius@uni-jena.de) and we will see if we can help.
-If you find that our installation guide is incomplete, or if you have some tricks that you want to share with your fellow scientists, please let us know so we can include them in this manual.
+If you find that our installation guide is incomplete, or if you have some tricks that you want to share with your fellow scientists, please let us know so we can include them in this manual, or even better, contribute them yourself.

 **Warning** All advice given here on how to get SIRIUS running on your system, is given without any warranty!
 If you are not sure what you are